ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 When GHC is compiling a module, it tries to determine early on whether

 - The results of compilations exist from a previous compilation.
 This includes [interface files](commentary/compiler/iface-files), hie files, object files and dynamic object files.
-T
 - Recompilation is sure to produce exactly the same results, so it is not necessary.